Gadisa21/Gadisa21/README.md

 # 👋 Hi, I'm Gadisa Abdisa!

 Welcome to my GitHub!
 I'm a **Software Engineer** passionate about solving real-world problems and building impactful solutions.
 With a focus on writing efficient, optimized code, I aim to deliver robust systems as a well-rounded full-stack web developer.
+I'm also exploring **Machine Learning** and **AI**, with a strong interest in applying these technologies to build smarter solutions.

 ## 🚀 About Me
 - 💻 Skilled in designing and developing solutions that solve real-world challenges.